 Oliva Wilde discusses ‘toxic negativity’ thrown at relationship with Harry Styles

-Oliva Wilde has opened up about the “toxic negativity” some of Harry Style’s fans have thrown at her regarding their relationship.
+Oliva Wilde has opened up about the “toxic negativity” some fans of Harry Styles have thrown at her regarding their relationship.

 The actor said that while she does not believe the “hateful energy defines his fan base,” she has been the target of “cruelty.”